When to start preparing autistic children for puberty

 For older primary-age children, you can use the word ‘puberty’.
 You might say, ‘Puberty is when a child’s body changes into an adult body’.
-Then when your child notices physical differences in other people, you can talk about them in relation to ‘puberty’.
+And then when your child notices physical differences in other people, you can talk about them in relation to ‘puberty’.
 This can help your child understand the change from child to adult.

-Autistic children might understand what happens to other people, but find it hard to apply this understanding to themselves.
+Some autistic children might understand what happens to other people but need support to apply this understanding to themselves.
 It can help to make clear statements like ‘As you change into an adult, you’ll also have underarm hair’.

 An ‘All about me’ book can help your child see how they change over time.
 It could include pictures of your child now and when they were younger.

 It will also help to explain that boys and girls develop differently.
 Your child might also have the wrong idea about some issues, so you need to watch out for things that need more explanation.
-For example, extra hair just grows on the underarms and pubic area in women, and also on the chest and chin of a man – but not all over the body.
+For example, extra hair grows on the underarms and pubic area in women and also on the chest and chin of a man – but not all over the body.

 Being careful with language about puberty

-You might need to be careful about your use of language, particularly if your child takes things literally.
+You might need to be careful about language, particularly if your child takes things literally.